-Our total estimated cost currently includes three components: (1) Cost of flights to Mar a Lago and Bedminster, New Jersey, using Philip Bump's estimate of $514,000 per hour of flight time, (2) An additional $6.4 million per year, prorated per day at a rate based on money reimbursed so far, allocated to Palm Beach and Bedminster for "extraordinary law enforcement personnel costs", and (3) Coast guard costs for protection of Mar a Lago, estimated at $236,000 per day spent there (see Drew Harwell's report for sources), and (4) Costs paid by the U.S. government for Trump's stay at his club and rental of luxury vehicles in Turnberry, Scotland in July, 2018, and (5) Cost of staying at his golf club in Doonbeg, Ireland, rather than London during his visit to the United Kingdom in June, 2019.
+Our total estimated cost currently includes four components: (1) Cost of flights to Mar a Lago and Bedminster, New Jersey, using Philip Bump's estimate of $514,000 per hour of flight time, (2) An additional $6.4 million per year, prorated per day at a rate based on money reimbursed so far, allocated to Palm Beach and Bedminster for "extraordinary law enforcement personnel costs", (3) Coast guard costs for protection of Mar a Lago, estimated at $236,000 per day spent there (see Drew Harwell's report for sources), and (4) Costs paid by the U.S. government for Trump's stay at his club and rental of luxury vehicles in Turnberry, Scotland in July, 2018, and (5) Cost of staying at his golf club in Doonbeg, Ireland, rather than London during his visit to the United Kingdom in June, 2019.

 The short answer is that the "cost to taxpayers" we report is generally not going directly to Trump, and any that is is not yet being reported.
 There is clearly an indirect benefit to Trump when he advertises his clubs by playing there and greeting his guests, or when he calls Mar-a-Lago or Bedminster his winter or summer "White House", but there is probably also some money going directly to these clubs for Secret Service members' accomodations and food.
 When these figures are eventually made public, we will add them to our total.